Evolution of the Accounting Marketing Professional

 I have been an accounting marketing professional for many years and I have seen the evolution of the marketing role evolve into what it is today.
 I remember beginning my career right out of college and the focus centered around brochures, events, and making everything visually look presentable.
 There was no talk about business development or technology, and strategy was not a common term that was used.
 Those were the days of putting out fires and implementing the latest project request that probably did not have a strategic marketing plan or budget to support it.

-To understand the big picture on how the marketing role has evolved, I reached out to my fellow AAM friends to see how they feel their role has changed over time.
+To understand the big picture of how the accounting marketing professional role has evolved, I reached out to my fellow AAM friends to see how they feel their role has changed over time.
 I am sure we can all relate to some, if not all, of the experiences of each professional.

 Caitlin Lacher, Marketing Manager at Postlethwaite & Netterville, has seen her department become more specialized as well.
 This shift has led partners to rely on their marketing department when they are experiencing challenges.
 “Partners used to come to us to implement.
 Now they are coming to Marketing to find a solution,” says Lacher.